informationgrid/ingrid-docker/README.md

 # InGrid Sample Installation

+This installation is not for production.
+It intended use is to get an impression of the functionality.
+This README covers only configuration for a local test case.
+The Editor (and Keycloak) require additional configuration to make this services production ready.

 Clone this repository and open a shell in it.
 The setup works on localhost or on a remote machine.
-It also works in wsl 2 (tested with Alpine WSL).
 If you're on a remote, you have to change the HOST-variable, see section *Change Host*.
 This setup may cause problems if you're on a mac, see section *Remarks for Mac Users*.

 ```sh
 # Use the provided sample .env file.